Skip to Main Content

 Minimum coverage requirements for Florida drivers

-Based on proprietary rate data provided by Quadrant Information Services, the average annual premium for a minimum coverage policy in Florida is $1,128.
-Like most states, drivers in Florida have to carry at least a minimum amount of coverage to drive legally.
+Based on proprietary rate data provided by Quadrant Information Services, the average annual premium for a minimum coverage policy in Florida is $1,308.
+Drivers in Florida have to carry at least a minimum amount of coverage to drive legally.
 As Florida is a no-fault state, these include:

-Bodily injury liability, a required coverage in most states, is not required in Florida.
-However, Florida drivers must prove their ability to pay for damages they cause in an accident.
+While bodily injury liability is not a state requirement in Florida, insurance experts recommend that drivers carry higher levels of liability for better financial protection.
 For example, you might do this without purchasing bodily injury coverage by filing a self-insurance certificate if your net worth is high enough to qualify.
-However, insurance is generally the easiest way to satisfy this “financial responsibility law.”
+However, insurance is generally the easiest way to satisfy this financial responsibility law.

-If you choose to purchase insurance, the minimum requirements for bodily injury coverage are:
+If you choose to purchase bodily injury coverage or need it to maintain your SR-22, the minimum requirements are:

 • $10,000 bodily injury liability per person